Are Tesla batteries prone to catching fire?

 As you can see, there are safe electric vehicles for almost any budget.
 While Teslas offer excellent safety and exciting technology, they can be quite expensive.

-How much do Teslas cost?
+How Much do Teslas Cost

 As much as Tesla cars are well-known for their powerful engines and futuristic designs, they’re also known to be expensive.